 - Easy to install.

 It is not just unstable furniture that poses a risk to your child.
-Look around your living room and identify objects such as free standing vases, lamps and indoor pot plants.
+Look around your living room and identify objects such as free-standing vases, lamps, the TV, and indoor pot plants.
 A quick shake of the object will quickly help you determine how much of a risk it poses to your child.

 You now have two options to chose from, you can either remove the furnishing from the room completely or look for a way to restrict your child’s access such as moving a side table in front.